National Service of Remembrance

 The National Service of Remembrance is held every year on Remembrance Sunday at the Cenotaph on Whitehall, London.
 It commemorates "the contribution of British and Commonwealth military and civilian servicemen and women in the two World Wars and later conflicts".
+It takes place on the second Sunday in November, the Sunday nearest to 11 November, Armistice Day, the anniversary of the end of hostilities in the First World War at 11 a.m. in 1918.

 The service has its origins in the 1920s and has changed little in format since.
 To open the ceremony, a selection of national airs and solemn music representing each of the nations of the United Kingdom are played by massed bands and pipes.
 A short religious service is held with a two-minute silence commencing when Big Ben chimes at 11 am.
-Following this, wreaths are laid by the King and members of the royal family, senior politicians representing their respective political parties and High commissioners from the Commonwealth of Nations.
-After a short religious service, a march-past of hundreds of veterans processes past the Cenotaph.
+Following this, wreaths are laid by the King and members of the royal family, senior politicians representing their respective political parties, and High commissioners from the Commonwealth of Nations.
+After the wreath-laying ceremony, a march-past of hundreds of veterans processes past the Cenotaph.

-It is held on the second Sunday in November, the Sunday nearest to 11 November, Armistice Day, the anniversary of the end of hostilities in the First World War at 11 a.m. in 1918.
 The ceremony has been broadcast nationally by the BBC on radio since 1928 and was first broadcast by the BBC Television Service in 1937.

 Origins

-The Cenotaph has its origin in a temporary wood and plaster structure designed by Edwin Lutyens for a peace parade following the end of the First World War.
+The Cenotaph has its origin in a temporary wood-and-plaster structure designed by Edwin Lutyens for a peace parade following the end of the First World War.
 Lutyens was inspired by the Greek idea of a cenotaph κενοτάφιον kenotaphion (κενός kenos, meaning "empty", and τάφος taphos, "tomb"), as representative for a tomb elsewhere or in a place unknown.
 For some time after the parade, the base of the memorial was covered with flowers and wreaths by members of the public.
 Pressure mounted to retain it, and the British War Cabinet decided on 30 July 1919 that a permanent memorial should replace the wooden version and be designated Britain's official national war memorial.

 Lutyens's permanent structure was built from Portland stone between 1919 and 1920 by Holland, Hannen & Cubitts as a "replica exact in every detail in permanent material of present temporary structure".

-The memorial was unveiled by King George V on 11 November 1920, the second anniversary of the Armistice with Germany which ended the First World War.
+The memorial was unveiled by King George V on 11 November 1920, the second anniversary of the Armistice with Germany that ended the First World War.
 The unveiling ceremony was part of a larger procession bringing the Unknown Warrior to be laid to rest in his tomb nearby in Westminster Abbey.
 The funeral procession route passed the Cenotaph, where the waiting King laid a wreath on the Unknown Warrior's gun-carriage before proceeding to unveil the memorial which was draped in large Union Flags.

 During the Second World War, the National Service and other commemorations were moved from Armistice Day itself to the preceding Sunday as an emergency measure, to minimise any loss of wartime production.
 In 1945, 11 November fell on a Sunday but in 1946, following a national debate, the government announced that the Cenotaph ceremony would henceforward on take place on Remembrance Sunday.